TUMFTM/TrajectorySupervisor/docs/source/software/basics.rst

   - alternative: '`process_data_simple()`' - calculate a safety score but do only return safety scores

 - '`get_safe_trajectory()`' - return a safe trajectory candidate based on the preceding safety rating
+- '`get_fired_modules()`' - return list of strings for the modules fired in the preceding processing step
 - '`log()`' - log information generated in respective iteration to file

 Details about these functions are given below.